 Black Friday.
 Not only is it the much anticipated start to holiday shopping, it’s also a day manufacturers have been preparing for all year long.

 Whether mass-producing holiday cards, candy canes, plastic toys, or festive clothing, accurate color is a must.
-Manufacturers can’t ship two of the same toy if they won’t match on the showroom floor, and holiday sweaters that are a shade off will end up in a discount store instead of in a fashion boutique.
+Manufacturers can’t ship two of the same toy if they won’t match on the showroom floor, and holiday sweaters that are a shade off will end up at a discount store instead of a fashion boutique.

 Wrapping Paper and Holiday Cards

 Holiday cards and wrapping paper are a big part of the season.
-Sometimes, packages are even prettier than what is inside!
+Sometimes packages are even prettier than what is inside!
 But achieving those perfect holiday colors – and keeping them consistent during large paper and card print runs – is not an easy task.

 Printing accurate color requires a tight color managed workflow that can match the appearance from input (designer’s file) to output (printing press).
 Since each device uses slightly different CMYK or RGB formulas to create the same color, printers rely on ICC profiles to help with this conversion between devices.

 Printing presses can run anywhere from 4 to 7 process color inks, and mixing them to create the perfect holiday colors isn’t always easy… or possible.
 In these cases, printers rely on spot colors, which are premixed inks, each requiring its own plate on press.
 Brand colors like Coke Red usually require spot inks to achieve color perfection.

 A consistent and repeatable color managed workflow makes it much easier for manufacturers to produce mass quantities of colorful holiday cards and wrapping paper in time for the Black Friday rush.
 Many manufacturers are adopting an Extended Color Gamut approach (also called Fixed Color Palette Printing) that uses CMYK plus Orange, Violet and Green or Blue to achieve the vast majority of special colors with process printing.